syarul/keet/README.md

 > version 1.x moved to branch v1

-## Info
+## Yo

-Stop writing html template/string inside your JavaScript codes, stick to the fundamental of ***JavaScript Object Oriented Design*** and keep your code clean and modular all the time.
+- Stop polluting html template/string within your JavaScript codes, know when your code smells [iffy](https://sourcemaking.com/refactoring/smells)

+- Get youself a service by having your application to be of [small-program design](https://sourcemaking.com/antipatterns/spaghetti-code)

+- Live up to the standard of [Unix Philosophy](http://www.faqs.org/docs/artu/ch01s06.html)

+## Intro

 Basic example:-